 A Guide to Psychological/Neuropsychological Testing

-Evaluations, or testing, can be a helpful component in obtaining information about an individual's learning style, behavior, or mental health diagnosis.
-An evaluation may be recommended by a therapist, medical provider, or school staff working with the individual who is looking for a greater understanding of the individual's presenting concerns.
+Evaluations, or testing, can be a helpful component in obtaining information about an individual's learning style, behavior, or mental health concerns.
+An evaluation may be recommended by a mental health provider, a medical provider, or school staff working with the individual who is looking for a greater understanding of the individual's presenting concerns.
 Licensed psychologists (i.e. Ph.D, Psy.D, Ed.D) or interns under the supervision of licensed psychologists are the only professionals trained to administer and interpret psychological and/or neuropsychological evaluations.

 Though the basic format of an evaluation is similar across types, there are a few different categories of evaluations to be aware of in speaking with providers: